What is hypnotherapy, and how does it actually work?

 -

-Hypnotherapy is not appropriate for people with a history of psychotic illness, those in acute mental health crisis, or those who have consumed alcohol or drugs before a session.
+Hypnotherapy is not appropriate for people with a history of psychotic illness or those who have consumed alcohol or drugs before a session.
 Anyone with epilepsy should seek medical clearance first.
-I personally do not work with children or adolescents, or with depression, sexual performance issues, weight loss, or drug addiction beyond alcohol, nicotine, vaping and marijuana.
+I personally do not work with people experiencing depression, acute mental crisis, depression, sexual performance issues, or drug addiction beyond alcohol, nicotine, vaping and marijuana.
+I don’t work with children or adolescents,

 -

-Psychotherapy refers to a range of therapeutic techniques that support emotional and psychological change through the therapeutic relationship and conversation.
+Psychotherapy refers to a range of therapeutic techniques that support emotional and psychological change.
 I blend psychotherapy and hypnosis, meaning the work is not limited to suggestion alone, but draws on a deeper understanding of how patterns form, how the mind protects itself, and how lasting change actually happens.

 The subconscious is where the pattern lives.
 This is how we reach it.